 6.1 The Tournament Director shall be present while the tournament is in progress.

-6.2 At the beginning of each session players shall be allocated a gaming machine on which to play.
-A player may wager on and control only the gaming machine allocated to him/her.
+6.2 At the beginning of each Session Players shall be allocated a Gaming Machine on which to play.
+A Player may wager on and control only the Gaming Machine allocated to him/her.

-6.3 At the request of the Tournament Director his/her delegated representative a player shall provide his/her name for recording purposes.
+6.3 At the request of the Tournament Director or his/her delegated representative a Player shall provide his/her name for recording purposes.

-6.4 At the beginning of a session each participating player shall have credits allocated to the gaming machine to which they have been assigned, in accordance with the conditions of entry to the tournament.
-No player may be issued with any further credits during a session.
+6.4 At the beginning of a Session each Player shall have credits allocated to the Gaming Machine to which they have been assigned, in accordance with the conditions of entry to the tournament.
+No Player may be issued with any further credits during a Session.

-6.5 No player may insert money into a gaming machine to acquire additional credits nor attempt to cash out credits from a gaming machine being used in a gaming machine tournament.
+6.5 No Player may insert money into a Gaming Machine to acquire additional credits nor attempt to cash out credits from a Gaming Machine being used in a Gaming Machine Tournament.

-6.6 Any player who attempts to insert money or cash out credits from a gaming machine in breach of rule 6.5 during tournament play shall be disqualified.
+6.6 Any Player who attempts to insert money or cash out credits from a Gaming Machine in breach of rule 6.5 during tournament play shall be disqualified.

 7.0 End of Session

-7.1 A session shall end immediately where all of the players on the gaming machines, except for one, hold no credits.
+7.1 A Session shall end immediately where all of the Players on the Gaming Machines, except for one, hold no credits.

-7.2 Subject to rule 7.1, at the end of a session as determined by the elapsed time, the Tournament Director shall clearly signal to all players that the session has ended and no player may wager any further credits following this point.
-Where, at the time a session ends, a feature game is in progress the game shall be completed.
+7.2 Subject to rule 7.1, at the end of a Session as determined by the elapsed time, the Tournament Director shall clearly signal to all Players that the Session has ended and no Player may wager any further credits following this point.
+Where, at the time a Session ends, a feature game is in progress the game shall be completed.

-7.3 At the end of a session the Tournament Director and his/her delegated representatives shall record the credits held by each player on their respective gaming machines.
-Those players who qualify for the next stage of the tournament shall be informed immediately.
+7.3 At the end of a Session the Tournament Director or his/her delegated representatives shall record the credits held by each Player on their respective Gaming Machines.
+Those Players who qualify for the next stage of the tournament shall be informed immediately.

-7.4 Subject to rule 7.5, the winner of a session shall be the player on the gaming machine who holds the greatest value of credits at the end of the session.
-If two or more players on gaming machines are tied at the end of the session, and a result is required to determine who wins or who progresses to the next session of the tournament, those players shall engage in a play-off.
+7.4 Subject to the conditions of entry determined pursuant to rule 4.2,, the winner of a Session shall be the Player on the Gaming Machine who holds the greatest value of credits at the end of the Session.
+If two or more Players on Gaming Machines are tied at the end of the Session, and a result is required to determine who wins or who progresses to the next Session of the tournament, those Players shall engage in a Play-off.

-7.5 Notwithstanding rule 7.4, the number of players to progress to the next session of a tournament from any given session, or to the final, shall be at the discretion of the casino operator, provided:

-the applicants were notified in writing, before they entered the tournament, of the terms and conditions upon which such discretionary advancement was to be permitted; and

-the casino operator complies with those terms and conditions.

-7.6 Only those players who are winners in accordance with either rule 7.4 or rule 7.5 shall proceed to the next session of the tournament.
+7.5 Only those Players who are winners in accordance with either rule 7.4 shall proceed to the next Session of the tournament.

-7.7 Subject to rules 7.8, 7.9 and 7.10, the winner of the tournament shall be the player who holds the greatest value of credits at the end of the final session of play, and any other place-getters provided for in the conditions of entry shall be determined in accordance with the value of credits held respectively by the other players at the table at the end of that session.
+7.6 Subject to rules 7.8, 7.9 and 7.10, the winner of the tournament shall be the Player who holds the greatest value of credits at the end of the final Session of play, and any other place-getters provided for in the conditions of entry shall be determined in accordance with the value of credits held respectively by the other Players at the table at the end of that Session.